firelzrd/cambyses/README.md

 This means that in a runqueue with a mix of cache-hot, cache-cold, heavy, and light tasks, the load balancer may migrate a cache-hot lightweight task when a cache-cold heavyweight task would have been a far better choice — resolving the imbalance more efficiently with lower migration cost.

+Because the tail position in `cfs_tasks` depends on insertion order and vruntime-driven requeuing, which candidate happens to be at the tail at the moment `load_balance()` fires is essentially timing-dependent.
+The same workload can produce different migration decisions depending on when the balancer runs relative to wakeups and context switches — a stochastic signal that may or may not align with the optimal choice.

 ## Approach

 Cambyses introduces a 2-phase pipeline that collects, scores, and selects migration candidates before detaching: